uh-csds/programming/docs/setup.md

 ### Programming on the cloud

-In case you problems to install software, use following online versions:
+In case you problems to install software, use one of the following services available:

 1. [University of Helsinki Virtual Desktop Environment](https://vdi.helsinki.fi/)